Buying healthy food

 More information can be found on the Notts Help Yourself website and our Nottinghamshire Coronavirus Community Support Hub or you could contact your local district or borough council.
 Many community groups work with Fareshare to provide a range of food items, utilising good quality surplus food that would otherwise have gone to landfill.

+Food production and waste have a significant impact on our planet but with small changes, we can all contribute to reducing our food footprint.
 Making changes to what we do with our waste can save energy, reduce emissions and minimise the use of natural resources.
-If we all follow these simple rules, we can make a big difference:

 Notts Green Rewards scheme